Chapter 6 | Assessment

 - The methods used to determine when to posttest distance students

-The NRS Implementation Guidelines state that distance learners “should be post tested after the same amount of instructional time as other students, according to the state’s approved NRS assessment policy” (p.
+.
+The 2021 NRS Technical Assistance Guide states that distance learners may be assessed in person, at a secured proctored program site that meets the state’s assessment policy or via virtual proctoring (remote test administration) when the NRS-approved test publisher allows it.
+The NRS Technical Assistance Guide states that distance learners “should be post tested after the same amount of instructional time as other students, according to the state’s approved NRS assessment policy” (p.
 23).
 Assessment must be done using a standardized test identified in the state’s assessment policy and must take place in a secure, monitored setting.
 This does not mean, however, that the assessment must occur at the adult education center.
 Some adult education organizations have made arrangements with local public schools or libraries and trained staff there to administer and proctor testing for distance learning students living in those communities.
 A few teachers travel to remote locations to administer the assessments.

 Remote test administration that began during the COVID-19 period allows more opportunities for distance learners to be tested.
-At the time of writing this, remote test administration has only been occurring for a few months.
 Organizations remotely testing students when in-person contact was not allowed because of COVID-19 have found innovative solutions to this new testing method.
-Examples are included in the table below.
+See the table below for examples.

 |Remote test administration challenge||Possible solutions|